pingcap/dm/docs/RFCS/20211008_dml_execution_optimization.md

 ### DML Flow

-Now, all the DMLs compact by compactor can be executed in parallel since they all have different primary and unique keys.
+Now, all the DMLs compacted by compactor can be executed in parallel since they all have different primary and unique keys.
 But since some tables do not have primary/unique keys to be compacted, we still need conflict detection.

 So the processing flow of DML will look like the following diagram.